 Visual communication is the future and CloudApp is leading the charge.
-Our intuitive tool brings screen and webcam recording, GIF creation, and image annotation features to the cloud and helps support teams get more done in less time.
+Our intuitive tool brings screen recording, GIF creation, and image annotation on Mac or Windows features to the cloud and helps support teams get more done in less time.

 Rather than typing out long-winded emails that recipients don't enjoy reading, our users simply record themselves (via their computer's webcam) speaking their minds.

 They can also illustrate complex processes with screen recordings, or clarify ideas with annotated screenshots.

 We should also mention that CloudApp integrates seamlessly with every tool listed in this section, which means CloudApp content is easily sent in Slack Chats, added to Trello Cards, or attached to Zendesk (mentioned below) tickets.

 The best part?
 CloudApp can be used for free!
 Download it today and see for yourself how CloudApp boosts productivity levels for remote customer support teams.

 Next, we'll cover a few tools that will help you offer better customer service: